Northern California CBT Network

 • Janie J. Hong, PhD, NCCBT Network Leadership Committee, has no relevant financial relationships or conflicts.

-• Nancy Liu, PhD, NCCBT Network Steering Committee, has no relevant financial relationships or conflicts.
+• Nancy Liu, PhD, NCCBT Network Leadership Committee, has no relevant financial relationships or conflicts.

-• Simone Madan, PhD, SFBACCT CE Advisory Committee, has no relevant financial relationships or conflicts.
+• Simone Madan, PhD, NCCBT Network Leadership Committee, has no relevant financial relationships or conflicts.

-• John R. Montopoli, LMFT, LPCC, NCCBT Network Steering Committee, has no relevant financial relationships or conflicts.
+• John R. Montopoli, LMFT, LPCC, NCCBT Network Leadership Committee, has no relevant financial relationships or conflicts.

 • Daniela J. Owen, PhD, SFBACCT CE Advisory Committee, has no relevant financial relationships or conflicts.